bakerross-dev/br-build-test/README.md

 # BR-build-test

+Please follow the design pdf in the repository to achieve the goal.

+**Git**
+1. Create a new branch and use that branch to complete the following task.
+2. Push the new branch so we can verify the development.

 **Task Instructions:**

 1. Develop a responsive HTML page based on the provided design, catering to both desktop and mobile views.